 How Do You Cook Leeks?

 Leeks can be eaten raw, though this is a more unusual presentation.
 They are best very thinly sliced when uncooked.
-They are definitely more intense when uncooked, as are all members of the Allium (onion) family.
+Leeks are definitely more intense when uncooked, as are all members of the Allium (onion) family.

 They are usually used much like onions and the like – cooked as a supporting aromatic (in all kinds of recipes, from pan sauces to braises to roasted vegetable dishes to pan sauces to toppings.
-They can be sautéed, roasted, steamed, stir-fried and just plain flied (sometimes fancy restaurants top dishes with thinly slivered and quickly fried crispy leeks).
+Leeks can be sautéed, roasted, steamed, stir-fried and just plain fried (sometimes fancy restaurants top dishes with thinly slivered and quickly fried crispy leeks).
 But they can also be cooked and featured as a vegetable in their own right (which is more common in European cooking).

 When Are Leeks in Season?